lejanio/Product-page-/README.md

     - Contains the timer component
 3. The components are located in the src/components folder with a separate subfolder for the files of each corresponding component.
+4. Images and icons are located in the src/assets/images folder.
+5. CSS reset file and CSS helper-class file are located in the src/styles folder.

 ---